 And concurrent with Tiwanaku there was Moche, Huari, and Nazca.
 Before all of them there was Chavín.
 And before Chavín was the Caral-Supe.
 And this is an abbreviated list as these are just a few of the cultures that populated pre-Columbian South America.

 The more I travel, the more I learn.
 The more I learn, the more I recognize the many gaps in my knowledge.
 Some of you might have shared a similar experience to mine.
 At some point in the course of my education, some unremembered history teacher touched upon two of the great Mesoamerican civilizations – the Aztec and the Maya.
 That same teacher was probably the one who also gave some passing recognition to the Inkas.
 I think from a largely Eurocentric point of view these three – Inkas, Aztecs, and Mayans – were worth mentioning because theirs were the empires conquered by the Spanish in the first half of the 16th century.
-But the among the truths about the Inka Empire are that it lasted barely a century and was the last in a line of rather remarkable civilizations and cultures that had had a presence along the west coast and in the high Andes for millennia.
+But among the truths about the Inka Empire are that it lasted barely a century and was the last in a line of rather remarkable civilizations and cultures that had had a presence along the west coast and in the high Andes for millennia.

-(In the previous post I mentioned the archaeological controversy surrounding the dating of recent discoveries at Huanca Prieta that some believe indicate a human presence as much as 17,000 years ago.
+(In a previous post I mentioned the archaeological controversy surrounding the dating of recent discoveries at Huanca Prieta that some believe indicate a human presence as much as 17,000 years ago.
 There is firm evidence in the stone quarry at Chivateros near the mouth of the Chillón River in western Peru of a neolithic culture dating to 9,500 BCE.)

 Naturally, the further back in time we try to reach the sparser our information becomes and any conclusions we attempt to reach become more speculative.
 But the slide below provides some idea of some of the range of just a few pre-Inkan cultures and describes some of their resourcefulness in adapting to the challenges of living in the high Andes.